 Strengthening the pharyngeal reflex;

-Afferentation to the speech zones of the cerebral cortex (to stimulate speech development with a delay in the formation of speech).
+Afferentation into the speech zones of the cerebral cortex (to stimulate speech development with delayed speech formation).

-Contraindications for massage are infectious diseases (including SARS, influenza), skin diseases, herpes on the lip, stomatitis, conjunctivitis.
-With great care, massage should be used in children with episyndrome (convulsions), especially if the child cries, screams, breaks out of his hands, his nasolabial “triangle” “turns blue” or chin tremor is noted.
+Contraindications for massage are infectious diseases (including ARVI, influenza), skin diseases, herpes on the lip, stomatitis, conjunctivitis.
+Massage should be used with great caution in children with episyndrome (convulsions), especially if the child cries, screams, breaks out of his hands, his nasolabial “triangle” turns blue or there is a tremor of the chin.

-Speech therapy massage is carried out in a warm, well-ventilated room.
-Usually massage is recommended to be carried out in cycles of 10-15-20 sessions, preferably every day or every other day.
+Speech therapy massage is performed in a warm, well-ventilated room.
+Typically, massage is recommended to be carried out in cycles of 10-15-20 sessions, preferably every day or every other day.
 After a break of 1-2 months, the cycle can be repeated.
-Under certain circumstances, when massage cannot be done frequently and regularly, it can be carried out for a longer time, but less often.
+Under certain circumstances, when massage cannot be done often and regularly, it can be carried out for a longer time, but less frequently.

-The duration of one procedure may vary depending on the age of the child, the severity of speech impairment, individual characteristics, etc. The initial duration of the first sessions is from 1-2 to 5-6 minutes, and the final one is from 15 to 20 minutes.
-At an early age, massage should not exceed 10 minutes, at a younger preschool age - 15 minutes, at an older preschool and school age - 25 minutes.
+The duration of one procedure may vary depending on the age of the child, the severity of the speech-motor disorder, individual characteristics etc. The initial duration of the first sessions is from 1-2 to 5-6 minutes, and the final duration is from 15 to 20 minutes.
+At an early age, massage should not exceed 10 minutes, in junior preschool - 15 minutes, in older preschool and school age - 25 minutes.

 Body position during speech therapy massage

-Before starting a massage session, the child's body must be brought into the correct position.
-The correct posture contributes to the normalization of muscle tone (usually - relaxation), makes breathing more free.
+Before starting a massage session, the child’s body must be brought into the correct position.
+Correct posture helps normalize muscle tone (usually relaxation) and makes breathing more free.

-In the supine position, a small roller is placed under the child's neck, which allows you to slightly raise your shoulders and tilt your head back; arms extended along the body; at the same time, the legs lie freely or are somewhat bent at the knees (you can also put a roller under the child’s knees);
+In the supine position, a small cushion is placed under the child’s neck, allowing him to slightly raise his shoulders and tilt his head back; arms extended along the body; the legs lie freely or are slightly bent at the knees (you can also place a cushion under the child’s knees);

 The child is in a half-sitting position in a chair with a high headrest;

-The child is in a half-sitting position in a reclining highchair or a seated stroller.
+The child is in a semi-sitting position in a reclining highchair or a stroller.

 Classic manual massage.

-Therapeutic classic massage is applied without taking into account the reflex effect and is carried out near the damaged area of the body or directly on it.
-The main techniques of manual classical massage are: stroking, rubbing, kneading and vibration.
+Therapeutic classical massage is used without taking into account reflex effects and is carried out near the damaged area of the body or directly on it.
+The main techniques of manual classic massage are: stroking, rubbing, kneading and vibration.

-To perform these techniques when massaging the tongue, speech therapists often use toothbrushes with soft bristles, spatulas, nipples, etc.
+To perform these techniques when massaging the tongue, speech therapists often use soft-bristled toothbrushes, spatulas, pacifiers, etc.

-Acupressure is a type of therapeutic massage, when locally relaxing or stimulating biologically active points (zones) are applied, according to the indications for a disease or dysfunction.
+Acupressure is a type of therapeutic massage, when locally a relaxing or stimulating effect is applied to biologically active points (zones) according to the indications for a disease or dysfunction.

 Hardware massage is carried out using vibration, vacuum and other devices.